How to Use Amazon Attribution to Track & Improve Ad Performance (2023 Guide)

 Amazon Attribution is available for free on the Amazon Ads dashboard; you don’t have to be running any Amazon Ads to use it.

 This is a complete gamechanger when it comes to running ads for your books.
-There are an almost unlimited number of use cases here (some ideas can be found at the bottom of this page), but the most powerful is tracking and and comparing the performance of specific ads relative to one another.
+There are an almost unlimited number of use cases here (some ideas can be found at the bottom of this page), but the most powerful is tracking and comparing the performance of specific ads relative to one another.
 This allows you to turn off poor performers and subsequently focus more of your budget on your best ads.

 The video above goes over the key things you need to know about Amazon Attribution, best practices, and how to set up an actual link.
 You can refer to the notes below as a summary and refresher on the process.